ioskrew/SwiftLayout/README.md

 ### `identifying` of `UIView` and `Layout`

-You can set `accessibilityIdentifier` and use that instead of the view reference.
+you can set `accessibilityIdentifier` and use that instead of the view reference.

 ```swift
 contentView {